-Any given portfolio, or even single asset, might not bring in such huge savings.
+Any given portfolio, or even single assets, might not bring in such huge savings.
 On the other hand, it might!
 But getting started and creating that benchmark is not going to be an expensive proposition.
-It is only $1000 to register an asset online with BREEAM USA and the online questionnaire can be started, worked on (you have access for one year) and continuous readouts of your benchmark are available right on the screen in front of you.
+First of all, any existing commercial building is eligible – there are no prerequisites to use BREEAM In-Use.
+It is only $1000 to register an asset online with BRE America and the online questionnaire can be started.
+You’ll have access to the program for one full year to monitor your building’s performance including continuous readouts of your benchmark available right on the screen in front of you.

 When a satisfactory score is achieved, hire a licensed BREEAM USA assessor to conduct an on-site verification to confirm the findings and receive a BREEAM certification.